 Seeing the success President Biden’s son had blowing paint out of his nose (an improvement in cash flow and health to pulling various white chemicals in), a local Nevada artist was inspired to eat her way to similar fame.
 Using the nom de plume Hunter Biteme (in honor of her two favorite pastimes: hunting mice and biting me), the artist known to her friends as Twinkles creates fanciful, historical, paleontological and zoological works in the medium known as “Fancy Feast” (usually found in the pet food aisle rather than the art aisle).
+Luckily for us, "Finish your plate" isn't in her lexicon.
 Presented here and below are a variety of the most important works in her catalog.
-No. 1 (above) is an Elephant standing atop the world and, er, doing something.
-Fertilizing the fields continent by continent I think.
-Terry Pratchett fans will understand.
-Luckily for us, "Finish your plate" isn't in her lexicon.
+Marilyn Monroe is one of a new adventure in historical portraiture for Ms. Biteme.
+If Miss Monroe looks a bit off from Andy Warhol's original, she would like you to know she often eats in Daguerreotype mode.
+See the original at MoMA.
+NOTE!: These canvases (plates, bowls?) are done solely by Ms. Biteme using only tooth & tongue on a round pile of… um, food!
+No spoons, sticks, fingers or photo magic beyond enhancing contrast is performed by any other creatures.
+They wouldn't be anywhere near as magical if "monkeyed" with by some kibitzer.
+If you enjoy these little Rorschach Tests, don't be afraid to donate on the home page.
+Fancy Feast is an expensive media, and we don't want her worrying about all the starving cats in Asia.
+Frankly, I'm ashamed I used to constantly hector her about such wanton waste before discovering how important such particular mastication was to her purr-iffik genius in the pursuit of art!

 Hunter ate a new heart with a happy-ish face (sort of a bit of a hangover face)!
 There is also a buzzard at the top.
 Let your imagination Soar!